-The authenticity of the books of Moses and the gospels being established, the writings of the prophets and apostles are established of course.
+The authenticity of the books of Moses and the Gospels being established, the writings of the prophets and apostles are established of course.
 The writings of the prophets were intended to keep Israel closely to the law of Moses.
-They predict the terrible judgments that should come on the nation for their disobedience; and the prosperity they should enjoy if obedient: the fulfilment of which predictions in their minutest circumstances clearly proves their writings to be divinely inspired.
-The writings of the apostles are intended to keep Christians closely to the law of Christ; and that law is substantially the same with the law of Moses, for Christ declares he came not to destroy the law and the prophets but to fulfil them.
+They predict the terrible judgments that should come on the nation for their disobedience; and the prosperity they should enjoy if obedient: the fulfillment of which predictions, in their minutest circumstances, clearly proves their writings to be divinely inspired.
+The writings of the apostles are intended to keep Christians closely to the law of Christ; and that law is substantially the same with the law of Moses, for Christ declares he came not to destroy the law and the prophets but to fulfill them.
 Also the great object of revelation, the almighty Saviour and salvation through him to perishing sinners, is constantly kept in view through both.
 The very law given by Moses was subservient to this.
-It was a schoolmaster to conduct to All the facrifices pointed to his facrifice.
+It was a schoolmaster to conduct to Christ.
+All the sacrifices pointed to his sacrifice.
 The brazen serpent, the manna, the smitten rock which supplied the people with water, prefigured him.
-"Our fathers," fays Paul, "all passed through the sea, &c. and did all eat the same spiritual meat and drank the same spiritual drink; for they drank, of that rock which followed them, and that rock was Christ.
-The prophets speak of the dignity of his person, of the manner, time, and place of his appearing in the world, of the blessed fruits of it, particularly the conversion of the Gentile nations, of his fufferings and ignominious death, and the happy issue of all, in the language of ecstacy!
-Whoever will read the fifty-third chapter of Isaiah on the sufferings of Christ, and many other chapters of that book respecting the converfion of the Gentiles, and consequential blessings; and compare them with the events recorded in the New Testament; will perceive the Old Testament and New mutually confirming and confirmed by each other.
-The Old foretells the facts recorded in the New: and the New is a history of the fulfilment of these facts which were predicted in the Old.
-This is indeed the more fure word of prophecy mentioned by the apostle Peter; more sure than the singular manifestation of the glory of Christ, with which he and others were favoured on the holy mount of transfiguration.
+Our fathers, says Paul, all passed through the sea, etc., and did all eat the same spiritual meat and drank the same spiritual drink; for they drank of that rock which followed them, and that rock was Christ.
+The prophets speak of the dignity of his person, of the manner, time and place of his appearance in the world, of the blessed fruits of it, particularly the conversion of the Gentile nations, of his sufferings and ignominious death, and the happy issue of all, in the language of ecstasy!
+Whoever will read the fifty-third chapter of Isaiah, on the sufferings of Christ, and many other chapters of that book, respecting the conversion of the Gentiles, and consequential blessings; and compare them with the events recorded in the New Testament; will perceive the Old Testament and New mutually confirming and confirmed by each other.
+The Old foretells the facts recorded in the New: and the New is a history of the fulfillment of these facts which were predicted in the Old.
+This is indeed the more sure word of prophecy mentioned by the apostle Peter; more sure than the singular manifestation of the glory of Christ, with which he and others were favored on the holy mount of transfiguration.